lastweek/SOSP17-LITE-kernel-4.9/README.md

 One has to download [rdma-core](https://github.com/linux-rdma/rdma-core), compile it, and use the `LD_PRELOAD` trick to avoid using OFED's user space libraries.
 Why the hell I got to know this?
 Because a man got his needs, just like LITE is not compatible with OFED.

+### Switch between OFED
+Oh yes, one can switch between OFED kernel and non-OFED kernel.
+OFED kernel modules are built/loaded on a per-kernel basis.
+That means, you can have kernel-1 and kernel-2, with kernel-1 has OFED installed while kernel-2 has not.
+You can switch via reboot.

 ### Commands
 * Download `rdma-core` and compile.
 * `export LD_PRELOAD="~/rdma-core/build/lib/libibverbs.so.1.1.19.0"` (replace the directory and version number)